What is an End of Life Doula?

 A proud member of

-* I am not a certified Counsellor.
+* Though I do have much experience in mental wellness work, I am not a certified Counsellor.
 I am able to deeply listen, hold space and reflect your thoughts and feelings throughout our professional relationship, and have a rich background in holding space for those who need it.
 Ideally, if preparations are made and support is in place, natural Death includes a healthy period of grieving and a disruption of life as we know it – which is 100% normal and valid.
 However, not all Deaths occur in this way, and their may at times be unusual or extensive trauma involved.
 In these cases, I may suggest a Counsellor, Psychologist, Support Group, or other community resource if you are in need of more expansive mental wellness services (as we ALL at some point may be in need of, with absolutely zero shame).

 ** I do not write Wills / Advanced Care Plans or prepare legal documents for you, however I will assist you to the best of my ability in understanding and undertaking that process for yourself.
 I am not qualified to give specific legal advice, only to provide reasonable guidelines for completing certain documents within my breadth of knowledge.
 Final completion of a Will or an Enduring Power of Attorney requires either a notary or lawyer.

 *** I do not provide medical advice, administer medicines or treatments, or advise on which types of medical care you should pursue, or the decisions you should make.
 I merely provide you all of the information I have, and allow you to undertake any medical decisions yourself.
 I am not a nurse or medical practitioner, and can not be a substitute for their services!